Answers To Frequently Asked Questions About Pecans

 - What Variety of Pecan Tree Should I Plant?

 The first thing to consider is the growing zone you are located in.
 Certain varieties of pecan trees grow better in different climates, so it is important to know which varieties you should be considering based on your location.
-If you don’t know what growing zone you are in, go to our homepage, click on the Green 101 tab, and then click on the Plant Hardiness Zone Lookup link.
-This will take you to our Hardiness Zone Lookup page, where you can put in your zip code to learn what USDA growing zone you are in.
+If you don’t know what growing zone you are in, use our Plant Hardiness Lookup tool.
+This will allow you to input your zipcode and learn what USDA growing zone you are in.

 Soil is a major factor, and you need to have soil that is well-drained but also has great water-holding capacity.
 Pecan trees need plenty of water in order to produce pecans, so it is best to plant your tree in soil with a very stable water table.
 This allows the roots of your tree to be able to feed off of capillary water.
 If you are going to be using an irrigation system, you will have more freedom to plant in different types of soil.
 Always try to avoid planting in clay soil.
 Clay soil will not soak up water as it should, and it will cause problems for the root development of your tree.
 If you are planning to plant in clay, make sure to supplement with another type of soil to ensure the future health of your tree.
 The ideal soil for pecan trees will be deep, well drained, and very fertile.